 You’ll attend specialist technical workshops to learn techniques and processes related to each specialism and learn about the work of other artists and designers through lectures and educational trips.

 You’ll develop your ability to learn independently, as this is an essential skill for further study.
-Throughout the course, you’ll collaborate with students on the BA honours degree courses at AUB to develop your understanding of Higher Education study and progression opportunities.
+During the course, you’ll meet Course Leaders from BA honours degree courses at AUB to help develop your understanding of Higher Education study and progression opportunities.

 - Life Drawing